PLCwithoutP/GakwayaCpp/README.md

 ## ✅ Progress

-As of now, I've completed up to **Section 34: Static Members**.
+As of now, I've completed up to **Section 35: Namespaces**.
 Below is a brief overview of the sections covered:

 ### Section 1: Welcome